denisekhuu/fl_workspace/ReadMe.md

 # Get Started!

-You need Docker and Docker Compose and you will find all the information you need here: https://docs.docker.com/desktop/windows/install/
+You will need Docker and Docker Compose and you will find all the information you need here: https://docs.docker.com/desktop/windows/install/

 # Running the Development Environment.